Deploying and Using Contracts

 There are two mitigations here.
 The first is that in CosmWasm, you don't need to call out to solidity libraries at runtime to deal with size limits, but are encouraged to link all the needed code into one wasm blob.
 This alone removes most usage of the external contract references.

 The other mitigation is allowing users to quickly find verified rust source behind the wasm contract on the chain.
 This approach is used by etherscan, where developers can publish the original source code, and it will compile the code.
 If the same bytecode is on chain, we know can prove it came from this rust source.
-We have built the deterministic build system for rust wasm, and plan to provide a web service that can expose this functionality easily to all developers.
+We have built the deterministic build system for rust wasm, and have simple tooling to validate the original source code.
+We also released a code explorer that allows you to browse contracts and locally verify the source code in one command.

 This is an exploit that takes advantage of the RLP encoding mechanism and fixed 32-byte stack size.
 It does not apply to our type-checking json parser.